sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

 # GitHub code search vs. Sourcegraph

 GitHub code search is the next iteration of GitHub’s native code search and navigation functionality that can be used to search code stored in GitHub.
-It’s currently in beta preview and search is embedded into the main GitHub.com UI.
+It’s currently in beta preview.

 Sourcegraph is a code intelligence platform that makes codebases intelligible by semantically indexing and analyzing all of an organization’s code, providing developers and engineering leaders with a complete understanding of their codebase.
 In addition to universal code search across every code host, Sourcegraph has features to help developers find code, understand and answer questions about code, and fix code faster.